alecmuffett/real-world-onion-sites/01-preamble.md

 - This file (`README.md`) is now auto-generated; do not submit changes for it
 - Currently: submit an `Issue` for change requests (date: July 2018)

+## SSL Onions?

+This list of Onion Sites with SSL Certificates may be viewed at https://crt.sh/?q=%25.onion